 Do not be like others who have failed because they failed to come up with a solution to a particular problem.

-If you join the pack of generalists in your industry, you will only drown in the crowd of forgotten names that eventually disappeared like they never existed.
+If you join the pack of generalists in your industry, you will only drown in the crowd of forgotten names that eventually disappear like they never existed.